 You can use the ALTER SYSTEM KILL SESSION statement to terminate a session on a specific instance.

-When a session is terminated, any active transactions of the session are rolled back, and resources held by the session (such as locks and memory areas) are immediately released and available to other sessions.
+When a session is terminated, any session active transactions are rolled back, and resources held by the session (such as locks and memory areas) are immediately released and available to other sessions.

-Using this statement enables you to maintain strict application service-level agreements in Oracle RAC environments.
-Often, the goal of a service-level agreement is to execute a transaction in a specified time limit.
-In an Oracle RAC environment, this may require terminating a transaction on an instance and retrying the transaction on another instance within a specified time frame.
+Using the ALTER SYSTEM KILL SESSION statement enables you to maintain strict application service-level agreements in Oracle RAC environments.
+Often, the goal of a service-level agreement is to carry out a transaction in a specified time limit.
+In an Oracle RAC environment, this may require terminating a transaction on an instance, and retrying the transaction on another instance within a specified time frame.

-Note: You can use Application Continuity to hide the cancellation of a transaction from the user, if the application initially used an Application Continuity-enabled dynamic database service to connect to the database instance.
+You can use Application Continuity to hide the cancellation of a transaction from the user, if the application initially used an Application Continuity-enabled dynamic database service to connect to the database instance.